nbanyard/languagenotes/Rust/Generics, Traits, Ownership and Lifetimes.md

 # Lifetimes

 The lifetime of parameter `s` must be as long as the lifetime of the returned reference.

 ```rust
 fn my_function<'a>(s: &'a String) -> &'a str {}
 ```

 The lifetime of the returned reference is unrelated to the lifetime of the parameter.

 ```rust
 fn my_function<'a, 'b>(s: &'a String) -> &'b str {}
 ```

-Static lifetime continues to the end of the program
+Static lifetime continues to the end of the program.

 ```rust
 fn bool_to_string(b: bool) -> &'static str {
     if b {"true"} else {"false"}